-To date, the Bio-X Fellowship program has provided funding for 173 graduate students.
+To date, the Stanford Bio-X Fellowship program has provided 248 graduate students representing 30 different departments with awards to pursue interdisciplinary research and to collaborate with multiple mentors, enhancing their potential to generate profound transformative discoveries.
 Graduates of the program have transitioned to successful careers in the industry sector, co-founded start-up companies, and hold professorships at Stanford and its peer institutions.

-The fellowships are a generous donation by the William K. Bowes Foundation while other generous donors have made the Bio-X Stanford Interdisciplinary Graduate Fellowships (SIGFs) possible.
+The fellowships are a generous donation by the William K. Bowes Foundation while other generous donors have made the Bio‐X Stanford Interdisciplinary Graduate Fellowships (Bio‐X SIGFs), as well as SIGFs affiliated with SNI and ChEM-H, possible.
 These donations are helping Stanford strengthen graduate training in interdisciplinary biosciences, thereby spurring important new advances in science and engineering.

-Applications for the 2015-2016 cycle of the graduate fellowships are now available.
+Applications for the 2018 Stanford Bio-X graduate fellowships are now open!

 |JUNE 26, 2014||JUNE 26, 2013|